WrestleMania 37: Other WrestleMania Week events

 As part of the WrestleMania festivities during the week of the event, WWE held a number of events throughout the week.
 WrestleMania 37 Week began with the April 5 episode of Raw.
 The 2021 WWE Hall of Fame ceremony then aired the following night on April 6.
 WWE's NXT brand held their major event, TakeOver: Stand & Deliver, on April 7 and 8, while a special episode of NXT UK called "Prelude" also aired midday on April 8.
 On April 9, the night before WrestleMania 37 Night 1, WWE aired a special "WrestleMania Edition" of SmackDown.
 The episode featured the André the Giant Memorial Battle Royal, which was won by Jey Uso and was previously held at WrestleMania itself (with the exception of WrestleMania 36, in which the match was canceled due to concerns over the pandemic).
 The SmackDown Tag Team Championship was also defended on the episode in a fatal four-way match where Dolph Ziggler and Robert Roode retained.
 Early on April 11, Peacock and WWE Network premiered a new episode of "Stone Cold" Steve Austin's Broken Skull Sessions, which featured AEW's Chris Jericho for the first time on WWE programming in nearly three years.
 The week was capped off by the Raw after WrestleMania on Monday April 12, and then finally, NXT began airing in its new Tuesday night slot.

 Storylines

-The event consisted of fourteen matches that were evenly divided between the two nights.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event consisted of 14 matches that were evenly divided between the two nights.
+The matches resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.